UPPMAX/programming_formalisms/docs/pair_programming/README.md

     - Learners can tell why pair programming is important
     - Learners can tell how good pair programming looks like
     - Learners have practiced pair programming
+    - Learners have converted class diagrams to real code

     Lesson plan: